History of IBM CKD Controllers

 The following sections list in order of announcement IBM mainframe CKD storage controls, categorized as conventional storage controls, director type storage controls and integrated controls attaching an A-unit.

 Chronological summary

 Conventional storage controls

 A storage control, frequently called a Storage Control Unit, attaches to a System/360 (or System/370) channel one or more logically separate devices.
 The control unit and the device each comporting to System/360 and/or System/370 Input/Output architecture.
 Since the control unit and attached devices are logically distinct either or both can be busy when an I/O is initiated and either can present ending status when it becomes free.

 Conventional DASD storage controls listed in this section have different interfaces to the attached DASD, unique to a DASD or DASD family.
 In 1972, IBM introduced a standard DASD to control interface used with Director type storage controls.

 2820

 The IBM 2820 Storage Control Unit (SCU) connects to one or two selector channels and can attach from one to four 2301 Drum Storage units.
+This unit is similar in concept to an IBM 2841 but with parallel recording channels.
+However, it does not attach any of the devices that the IBM 2841 attaches.